falkr/ttm4115/pages/learning-tbl.md

 This gives you the opportunity to study at your own pace and get familiar with a new topic.
 Of course it will vary how much time each student will spend on the preparation material, and it also depends on the unit, but roughly 2 hours is a good guideline, sometimes more and sometimes less.

 * Have a look at the schedule.
-It shows on which Mondays we have RATs, with a link to the corresponding preparation material.
+It shows on which days we have RATs, with a link to the corresponding preparation material.

 ## Phase 2: Individual RAT